-Budget Period - An interval of time into which the project period is divided for budgetary and funding purposes.
+Budget Period - An interval of time into which the period of performance is divided for budgetary and funding purposes.

-Developmental Stages of Networks - Successful rural health networks pass through developmental states similar to the lifecycle of a single organization.
+Developmental Stages of Networks - Successful rural health networks pass through developmental stages similar to the lifecycle of a single organization.
 The maturation process is not necessarily linear and a network's effectiveness is not necessarily related to its age; changes in the industry, the market, and members' conditions can cause a temporary downturn or upswing in the network's effectiveness.
-For purposes of the application, networks can use the following three categories to identify their current state:
+For purposes of the application, networks can use the following three categories to identify their current stage: